sutoiku/puffin/docs/Metastore.md

 - Lower cost
 - Higher scalability (when serving large numbers of concurrent requests)
 - Higher throughput (when using up to one serverless function per partition)

+### `statistics.parquet`
+- One column per summary statistic (minimum, maximum, mean, *etc.*)
+- One row per column of the related table
+- Ordered as columns are ordered in the related table

+## `frequencies.parquet`
+- Columns for column, value, and frequency
+- One row per pair of column·value
+- Ordered by column (as columns are ordered in the related table) and decreasing frequency

+## `histograms.parquet`
+- One column per column of the related table
+- One row per bin (1,000 ot 10,000 bins)
+- Ordered by increasing bin minimum value